AashiqDurga/Myob.CodingExercise/README.md

 The initial program has a csv line input supplied in the program.cs and would right the results of the line to the console.

-All feedback and advide to improve the solution is appreciated. :)
+All feedback and advise to improve the solution is appreciated. :)

 Problem: Employee monthly payslip